DETAILED ACTION

 access, from the at least one database, account information for the plurality of disparate electronic accounts associated with the group (Par.
 [0023], Par.
 [0053], Par.
 [0063], Par.
 [0064], Par.
 [0070]).

-integrate the user information and the account information into an application accessed by a device with a user interface (Par.
+integrate the user information and the account information into an application accessed through a user interface associated with a central entitlements engine (Par.
 [0014], Par.
 [0027], Par.
 [0049], Par.
 [0053]).

-access, from the at least one database, permissions information associated with the account information and the user information (Par.
+access, from the at least one database, permissions information (Par.
 [0046], Par.
 [0053], Par.
 [0094], Par.
 [0095])

 (taught by Lindstrom below)

-(taught by Tomoda below)
+(taught by Garg below)

 Lindstrom teaches the following limitation:

-Fasching teaches a funds transfer system in which a blacklist is maintained, but does not explicitly teach displaying user/account information.
+Fasching/Garg teaches a funds transfer system in which a blacklist is maintained, but does not explicitly teach displaying user/account information.
 Lindstrom however teaches that user/account information can be displayed to a user if they can successfully login to a service.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the funds transfer system of Fasching with the user login of Lindstrom in order to gain the predictable result of displaying user/account information.
-One of ordinary skill in the art would have recognized that the user login of Lindstrom is compatible with the system of Fasching as both are directed towards services for funds transfers, and that such a user login would gain the predictable result of displaying user/account information on login.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the funds transfer system of Fasching/Garg with the user login of Lindstrom in order to gain the predictable result of displaying user/account information.
+One of ordinary skill in the art would have recognized that the user login of Lindstrom is compatible with the system of Fasching/Garg as both are directed towards services for funds transfers, and that such a user login would gain the predictable result of displaying user/account information on login.

 Regarding Claim 20: